-Legally, what does it mean for a person to act negligently?
+What does it mean to act negligently?

 A person acts negligently when he or she fails to use due care.
 This means the person acts in a way that a reasonable person would not act.

-A person can act negligently either by doing something a reasonably prudent person would not do under those circumstances, or by failing to do something that a reasonably prudent person would do.
+A person can act negligently either by doing something a reasonably prudent person would NOT do under those circumstances, or by failing to do something that a reasonably prudent person would do.

 In the case of “operating negligently so as to endanger”, the defendant acted negligently if he or she drove in a way that a reasonable person would not have, and by doing so created an unnecessary danger to other people —a danger that he or she could have avoided by driving more carefully.

-The fact that an accident occurred is not by itself evidence that the defendant was negligent.
+The fact that an accident occurred is NOT by itself evidence that the defendant was negligent.
 Jurors are required to examine all the evidence about how the accident happened in order to determine whether any negligence was involved, and if so, whether that negligence was the defendant’s.

 Remember that an alleged victim of a defendant charged with operating so as to endanger may be permitted to testify as to the physical injuries sustained in the accident, since the nature and extent of such injuries are relevant to the issue of negligence.

-In determining whether the defendant drove negligently in a manner that might have endangered the public, jurors will likely take into account all of the following facts of the situation:
+In determining whether the defendant drove negligently in a manner that might have endangered the public, jurors will likely take into account ALL of the following facts of the situation:

 Note that all of these individual factors are not negligence per se but can be considered with other evidence in determining negligence.